Garrett College graduate lands job with Division of Natural Resources

-ELKINS, W.Va. — A lifelong resident of Garrett County, after Aaron Callis graduated from Garrett College and California University of Pennsylvania, he accepted a wildlife manager position with the Aquatic Community Assessment and Restoration Program at the West Virginia Division of Natural Resources located in Elkins.
+ELKINS, W.Va. — After Aaron Callis graduated from Garrett College and California University of Pennsylvania, he accepted a wildlife manager position with the Aquatic Community Assessment and Restoration Program at the West Virginia Division of Natural Resources located in Elkins.

 The 2010 graduate of Southern Garrett High School takes part in equipment inventory, maintenance and sorting fish — which involves collecting and analyzing fish specimens obtained from a stream survey and identifying them to the appropriate species.